Ford Frick wrote to Fresco Thompason regarding 17-year old Joe Moeller and other prospects

 Dodger GM Al Campanis scolds Moeller in contract negotiations after the 1969 season

-In a letter dated November 25, 1969, Dodger general manager Al Campanis scolds veteran Joe Moeller in a round of contract negotiation.
-Campanis writes, “Enclosed please find a clipping which is self-explanatory.
-1. It is not courteous to strike somebody through newspapers.
-2. It is not ethical
+In a letter dated November 25, 1969, Dodger general manager Al Campanis scolds veteran Joe Moeller during contract talks.
+Campanis writes, “Enclosed is a clipping which is self-explanatory.
+1. It is not courteous to criticize someone through newspapers.
+2. It is not ethical to negotiate through newspapers.”

 Joe Moeller played his entire MLB career with the Dodgers